nicolasgapa/Video-Object-Detection-CNNs-and-YOLO/README.md

 1. Classification network (classification_network.py).

           The file can be used to train a convolutional neural network for a classification task.
-          The model is uses an Inception network (Inception V1 or GoogLeNet).
+          The model uses an Inception network (Inception V1 or GoogLeNet).
 The model uses TensorFlow Keras, and was trained using Google Colab (See the attached Colab Notebook for reference - classification_model.ipynb).